ehsan11100/AdGuard/Getting-Started.md

    ###  Logs

-By default, the log is written to stderr when you run AdGuard Home as a console application.
-If you run it as a service, the log output depends on the
+By default, the logs are written to stderr when you run AdGuard Home in a terminal.
+If you run it as a service, the log output depends on the platform:
-platform:

- *  On MacOS, the log is written to `/var/log/AdGuardHome.*.log` files.
+ *  On macOS, the log is written to `/var/log/AdGuardHome.*.log` files.

  *  On other unixes, the log is written to `syslog` or `journald`.